flatiron/formful/README.md

 # Validation

 Formful will respect Resourceful validation through [revalidator](http://github.com/flatiron/revalidator).
-Not all types and formats are current implemented, but some are!
+Not all property types and formats are fully implemented yet, but they are all coming soon.

 Here is an example of trying to create a new creature without a valid email.
 Bad creature!